stan-hyland/docs-alfresco/process-automation/latest/develop/index.md

 The custom development of Process Automation is restricted to four areas:

 * Communicating with external systems from an application.
-* Extend the Digital Workspace interface for end users.
+* Extending the Digital Workspace interface for end users.
-* Develop a custom user interface using the Application Development Framework (ADF).
+* Developing a custom user interface using the Application Development Framework (ADF).
 * Implementing custom form fields.

 ## External systems communication

 Communication with an external system should use the [REST connector]({% link process-automation/latest/model/connectors/rest.md %}) or the [Lambda connector]({% link process-automation/latest/model/connectors/aws.md %}#lambda).

-> **Important**: The REST service and the AWS Lambda account and function need to be hosted outside of the Alfresco hosted environment.

 Both connectors can send and return JSON payloads from a process.
 The REST connector can also be configured as a [trigger]({% link process-automation/latest/model/triggers.md %}#webhooks) for webhooks.

+> **Important**: The REST service and the AWS Lambda account must be hosted outside of the Alfresco hosted environment.

 ## Extend the Digital Workspace

-The default [end user interface]({% link process-automation/latest/model/interfaces.md %}) provided with Process Automation is the [Alfresco Digital Workspace]({% link digital-workspace/latest/index.md %}).
+The default [end user interface]({% link process-automation/latest/model/interfaces.md %}) provided with Process Automation is [Alfresco Digital Workspace]({% link digital-workspace/latest/index.md %}).

-> **Note**: The Digital Workspace can be extended to customize the branding and components.
-If your requirement is to customize large parts of the Digital Workspace then consider [developing a custom user interface](#develop-a-custom-user-interface) instead.
+> **Note**: The Digital Workspace can be extended to customize your branding and components.
+If your requirements are to customize large parts of the Digital Workspace then consider [developing a custom user interface](#develop-a-custom-user-interface) instead.

 ### Setup

-To start developing Digital Workspace customizations:
+To start developing and customizing the Digital Workspace:

 1. Request the source code from [Support](https://myalfresco.force.com/support/){:target="_blank"}.